 Call 1300 658 508

-Industrial Transformation Research Hubs
+What is an Industrial Transformation Research Hub?

-- support Higher Degree by Research students and postdoctoral researchers in gaining real-world practical skills and experience through placement in industry.
+Industrial Transformation Research Hubs fund research projects focused on issues facing industry and Industrial Transformation Training Centres - support Higher Degree by Research (HDR) students and postdoctoral researchers gain practical skills and experience through placements with industry.

 - Advanced Manufacturing